brickmanlab/.github/profile/README.md

 The Brickman group aims to understand the transcriptional basis for early embryonic lineage specification.

-**In particular, the group is interested in dynamic mechanisms by which cells can both reversible prime towards a particular fate or undergo a transition into commitment.**
+**We are interested in the dynamic mechanisms by which cells can both reversible prime towards a particular fate or undergo a transition into commitment.**

 <br>